 Pursuant to the United States Department of Education’s Program Integrity Rule, institutions providing online education are required to provide all prospective and current students contact information of the state agency or agencies that handle complaints against postsecondary education institutions offering distance learning within that state.

 We encourage you to seek resolution to any concerns by discussing them informally with a staff member at the College.
-If a complaint cannot be handled informally, CLC students are encouraged to use our College’s complaint process, outlined in the Student Concern Process (PDF).
+If a complaint cannot be handled informally, CLC students are encouraged to use our College’s complaint process, outlined in the Student Concern Process.

-If a complaint cannot be resolved at the College level, you may contact the Minnesota Office of Higher Education.
-If you reside in another state, you may contact your local state agency (PDF) for further information.
+If a complaint cannot be resolved at the College level, you may contact the Minnesota Office of Higher Education if you are a distance education student that resides out of state and in an NC-SARA state.
+Otherwise, if you do not meet the previously mentioned criterion, you may contact your local state agency (pdf) for further information.